Welcome...

 Though know, your mind will battle with your efforts.

-As soon as you stop one thought from arising, another will immediately take its place.
+As soon as you stop one thought, another will immediately take its place.

-As soon as that one is disengaged, another is waiting in line.
+As soon as you disengaged that one, yet another is waiting in line.

 Also, thoughts and feelings don't make a grand entrance, nor do they announce their arrival.